Updated June 9, 2020

 - A robust, coordinated and well supplied testing network

 - A public health system for surveillance and contact tracing

 - Fully resourced hospitals and health care workforce

 The Centers for Medicare & Medicaid Services (CMS) has published a Phase 1 guide (PDF) for reopening facilities to provide non-emergent, non-COVID care.
 To build upon those recommendations, the AMA has compiled a guide with a checklist and other resources to ensure that your medical practice is ready for reopening.

 What the Physician Practice Reopening Guide covers

 Download the complete physician practice guide for reopening (PDF) for best practices that should be in place at the federal, state and local levels before reopening.

 A checklist of criteria for reopening your practice

 󠇉Comply with governmental guidance

 States and the federal government have outlined guardrails that should be in place before reopening.
 On the federal level, the White House has published guidelines for Opening Up America Again.
+On June 9, 2020 CMS released a guide for patients and beneficiaries (PDF) as they consider their inpatient care options.
 At the state level, governors have begun to detail what reopening will look like; for example, California’s Governor Gavin Newsom recently released a roadmap to modify the state stay-at-home order (PDF).